ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 Mediation
 """""""""
 **Definition**:
+Mediation analysis aims to disentangle the effect of an independent variable on an dependent variable explained (indirect effect) or unexplained (direct effect) by a given set of mediators.
 Rather than a direct causal relationship between the independent variable and the dependent variable, a mediating variable improves understanding the relationship between the independent and dependent variables.
 The independent variable influences the mediating variable, which in turn influences the dependent variables.

 Generic Depiction: